 Now the legal restrictions on wearing a mask have been removed but confusingly the government “expects and recommends that people wear face coverings in crowded areas such as public transport.”
 The government also recommends not smoking for health reasons but the Office for National Statistics reports that 6.9 million people (around 15% of the population) still do.
 (2)

 Nobody loves wearing a mask.
 They are another accessory to make or purchase, remember to take out with you, to launder or replace after use.
 They make breathing difficult, talking becomes muffled and recognising each other is tricky.
-We find it hard to see one another’s expressions which can be particularly bewildering for those who are hard of hearing, people who are not neuro- typical or who are disabled.
+We find it hard to see one another’s expressions which can be particularly bewildering for those who are hard of hearing, people who are not neuro- typical or those who are disabled.
 More trivially ‘mask face’ is a real ‘thing’ in the beauty industry, especially if you add make up or sunscreen into the equation.
 Masks can cause unsightly skin break outs.

 Wearing face masks helps protect others.
 We still do not know exactly how long immunity lasts after gaining anti-bodies to coronavirus in the immune system after receiving vaccines.
 This also applies to contracting the virus and getting better and then assuming a person is less able to catch or pass on the contagion after they have fully recovered.